 5.3.1 fig 5-Level of ‘Socio-cultural’ integration

+Source?

 Following Fedorenko’s ‘Social integration’ model, we have taken into account about three factors playing pertinent roles in deciding IDP’s ‘Socio-cultural’ integration process in a new setting, for instance it is IDPs from Tepakhola and Ambikapur areas in our study.
 After conducting close-ended questionnaire survey on the targeted IDPs, the result discovered that a highest number of people found some regional cultural differences when they came for living in a new area.
 50% people marked the difference level in ‘Medium scale’, only 35% people found it as ‘Low’ and 15% people chose to remain undecided.
 The communication level also revealed quite low with their new neighbors which is around 20% people rated as ‘High’ and 35% people as ‘Medium’ in contrast 40% people found it ‘Low’.
 For the next factor on question of excess to community gatherings alongside host community, the highest response was ‘Low’ from 45% respondents, 20% and 25% rated it ‘High’ and ‘Medium’ respectively and 10% remained neutral.